Ang3lFir3/Chewie/readme.md

 The intent of Chewie is to bring some of the niceties of gems bundler to nuget.
  Chewie uses a file named .Nugetfile to find all the nugets and you want installed along with how and from where you would like to install them.
 Chewie is delivered as a set of powershell scripts and a powershell module.

 ## Getting started
+you can either grab the files from here or use nuget to get them.
+The package name is Chewie (amazing I know!).
+Chewie makes the assumption that you have nuget.exe located somewhere in your path.
+This means that you will need to download it from [here](http://ci.nuget.org:8080/guestAuth/repository/download/bt4/.lastSuccessful/Console/NuGet.exe)

 PS>chewie-init.ps1
 This will create the sample .NugetFile you can use to begin working with Chewie.

 Below are some examples of the features in Chewie and how to use them.